 60% of consumers feel engaged/positive with a brand or company after reading custom content on their blog (Source: ContentPlus)

 Blogging gives you trust and authority.
-Readers turn to customers because they trust advice and information from blogs.
-Whether it is to solve a specific problem, figure out how to do something, or to stay informed about a certain topic, people find blog content credible.
+Readers turn to potential customers because they trust advice and information from blog posts.
+Whether it is to solve a specific problem, figure out how to do something, or to stay informed about a certain topic, people find blog posts credible.

 2. You improve your SEO